Zizi Papacharissi

-Zizi Papacharissi is a Greek-American writer and communications researcher.
-She is professor and head of the department of communication at the University of Illinois at Chicago and editor of the journals Journal of Broadcasting & Electronic Media and Social Media and Society.
+Zizi Papacharissi is a Greek-American social scientist and professor.
+She is a UIC Distinguished Professor and Head of the Department of Communication at the University of Illinois Chicago.
+She also serves as the editor-in-chief of the journal Social Media + Society.

-Biography
+Early life and education

 Papacharissi was born and raised in Thessaloniki and graduated from Anatolia College in 1991.
 She earned a double BA in Economics and Media Studies from Mount Holyoke College in 1995, an MA in Communication Studies from to Kent State University in 1997, and a Ph.D. in New Media and Political Communication from the University of Texas at Austin in 2000.

 Research

 Papacharissi's work focuses on the social and political consequences of new media technologies.
+She has published nine books and over 80 chapters and journal articles.
+She has an h-index of 50 and has garnered more than 28,000 citations according to Google Scholar.

-She has published four books and over 50 articles.
-In A Private Sphere (Polity 2010), she argued that digital technologies are changing the site of civic engagement to the private realm.
+In her book A Private Sphere (Polity 2010), she argued that digital technologies are changing the site of civic engagement to the private realm.
 She further develops this thesis in her book Affective Publics: Sentiment, Technology and Politics (Oxford University 2014), arguing that social movements sustained by digital media should not be defined by their political efficacy but rather by their affective intensities or how they help publics "feel their way into" an event or issue.
 Affective Publics won Best Book award for the Human Communication and Technology Division of the National Communication Association in 2015 and was praised by critics.
 Lilie Chouliaraki wrote that Affective Publics is "a significant statement in its own right about the ontology of digital communication...introduced in the field by this groundbreaking work."

-She has also edited Routledge collections, A Networked Self and Birth, Life, Death: Routledge (2019), A Networked Self and Platforms, Stories, Connections: Routledge (2018), Identity, Community and Culture on Social Network Sites and Journalism and Citizenship: New Agendas (Routledge, 2009).
+Papacharissi edited several Routledge collections, A Networked Self and Birth, Life, Death: Routledge (2019), A Networked Self and Platforms, Stories, Connections: Routledge (2018), Identity, Community and Culture on Social Network Sites and Journalism and Citizenship: New Agendas (Routledge, 2009).

+Papacharissi is the editor-in-chief of Social Media + Society, published by Sage.
+She previously served as the editor-in-chief of the Journal of Broadcasting & Electronic Media.